Subscribe and Follow LoGro

 Video: Local sailboat builder close to finishing 20-year project

 About twenty years ago, Northfielder Rob Martin (Rob Martin Insurancy Agency) hoped to build a 43-foot steel sailboat from scratch in three to five years in a lumber yard in Dundas, even though he had no prior boat-building experience.
 The process wound up taking a bit longer than that.
 Today, the vessel is about two years away from completion.
-Martin agreed to a video interview update on his progress this week.
+Martin agreed to a video interview next to some of his boats while giving a small tour.

 Rob Martin’s sailboat in Dundas, Minn. from Bonnie Obremski on Vimeo.